MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ms.author: surbhigupta
 ms.topic: overview
 ---
-# Enable admins to customize your Microsoft Teams app
+# Enable orgs to customize your Microsoft Teams app

 > [!NOTE]
 > This feature is currently available in developer preview only.

-For orgs using your app, you can allow Teams admins to customize some parts of the app (such as changing the accent color to match their brand).

-This customization is enabled if you define the `configurableProperties` in the manifest schema.
-For more information, see [Customize apps in Microsoft Teams](/MicrosoftTeams/customize-apps).
+You can allow orgs (specifically Teams admins) to customize some aspects of your Microsoft Teams app.
+Some possible examples include:

+* Changing the app's accent color to match the org's brand.
-App customization enables admins to change the look-and-feel of the apps loaded through bots, messaging extensions, tabs, and connectors.
-For example, if the Teams admin customizes the name of an app from *Contoso* to *Contoso Agent*, then the app will appear with the new name *Contoso Agent* to users.
-However, while adding a connector to a chat, in the list the connectors will still show the name of the app as *Contoso*.
+* Updating the app name from *Contoso* to *Contoso Agent*, which is the name users in the org will see.
+(Note: Users adding a connector to a chat will still see the original app name, *Contoso*).

+You can enable this with `configurableProperties` in the app manifest.
+For more information, see [customize apps in Microsoft Teams](/MicrosoftTeams/customize-apps).

 ## Best practices

-You must provide customization guidelines for app users and customers to follow when customizing your app.
+Provide guidelines for customers who want to customize your app.
 For more information, see [customize apps in Microsoft Teams](/MicrosoftTeams/customize-apps).